mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 -- set.
 Specify which set we are combining 'val' or 'test'.

 -- inputs.
 Define the paths where the output files of the evaluation phase from the command that precedes it are located.
-Up to 2 models separated by a space are allowed.
-In case you want to combine more than 2 outputs, just change the **nargs** parameter inside the ensemble_multi.py file depending on how many results you want to combine.

 As can be seen in the previous commands, it uses the pre-trained model and work-dir included in this repository.